 There are also

 The code seems to be compatible with flavors of UNIX-like systems.
 See the list of systems in the installation instructions.
-The long range plan is to port the DCC client code widely, including to common personal computer operating systems.

 A useful anti-spam scheme is more than just code, and that is particularly true of the Distributed Checksum Clearinghouses, DCC, which are based sharing information about bulk mail If you do not run your own DCC server, you need to point your DCC client to someone else's server.
 The DCC client code does the right thing when it cannot contact any of the servers it knows about; it quickly passes the mail without worrying about its bulkiness.
 Given more than one server, the DCC client code uses the fastest or closest.